tushar80/BooksAPI/README.md

 Response:

-* If login is successful, returns 200 OK and a token that can be used to authenticate future requests.
+* If login is successful, returns 200 OK and a access token and a refresh token that can be used to authenticate future requests.
 * If login fails, returns a 401 Unauthorized error with an error message.

+* * *

+## Refresh Token

+`POST /api/users/login/refresh`

+This API allows users to get a new access token with refresh token.

+Request Parameters:

+* `refresh` (required): The refresh token.

+Response:

+* If successful, returns 200 OK and a access token that can be used to authenticate future requests.
+* If failed, returns a 401 Unauthorized error with an error message.

 * * *